Newton Knight: American Civil War

 In early 1863, Knight was arrested and jailed for desertion, and possibly tortured, by Confederate authorities.
 They burned his homestead and farm as an example to others, leaving his family destitute.

 As the ranks of deserters swelled after the Union was victorious in the siege of Vicksburg, Confederate authorities began receiving reports that deserters in the Jones County area were looting and burning houses.
 A local quartermaster, Captain W. J. Bryant, reported that "the deserters have overrun and taken possession of the country, in many cases exiling the good and loyal citizens or shooting them in cold blood on their own door-sills."
 General Braxton Bragg dispatched Major Amos McLemore to Jones County to investigate and round up deserters and stragglers.
 On October 5, 1863, McLemore was shot and killed in the Ellisville home of Amos Deason; Knight is believed to have killed him.

 Knight had taken to the swamp on the Leaf River to evade authorities, finding other deserters and fugitive slaves there.
-He and followers organized what they called the Knight Company on October 13, 1863.
+He and his followers organized the Knight Company on October 13, 1863.
 It was a band of guerrillas from Jones County and adjacent counties of Jasper, Covington, Perry and Smith, who intended to protect the families and farms from Confederate authorities, including high takings of goods for taxes.
 Knight was elected "captain" of the company, which included many of his relatives and neighbors.
 The company's main hideout, known as "Devils Den," was located along the Leaf River at the Jones-Covington county line.
 Local women and slaves provided food and other aid to the men.
 Women blew cattlehorns to signal the approach of Confederate authorities to their farms.

 From late 1863 to early 1865, the Knight Company allegedly fought fourteen skirmishes with Confederate forces.
 One skirmish took place on December 23, 1863, at the home of Sally Parker, a Knight Company supporter, leaving one Confederate soldier dead and two badly wounded.